clevelandmusicco/HothouseExamples/README.md

     └── tasks.json
 ```

-Straight away, the code can be compiled and flashed as usual, but until you add your own code, it will just write silence to the output.
+Straight away, the code can be compiled and flashed as usual, but until you add your own code, the new effect will just write silence to the output when not bypassed.
+By default, `AudioCallback()` looks something like this:

 ```cpp
 void AudioCallback(AudioHandle::InputBuffer in,